nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide
-NoN ChatBot is a **desktop app for managing tasks, optimized for use via a Command-Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+NoN is a **chatbot for managing tasks, optimized for use via a Command-Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 ## Table of Contents